-All Medicare Durable Medical Equipment, Prosthetics, Orthotics, & Supplies (DMEPOS) Competitive Bidding Program contracts expired on December 31, 2018.
-As of January 1, 2019, there is a temporary gap in the entire DMEPOS Competitive Bidding Program that CMS expects will last until December 31, 2020.
-For additional information, please see the Temporary Gap Period (PDF) fact sheet.
+All Medicare Durable Medical Equipment, Prosthetics, Orthotics, & Supplies (DMEPOS) competitive bidding contracts expired on December 31, 2018.
+As of January 1, 2019, there is a temporary gap in the DMEPOS Competitive Bidding Program (CBP) that will end on December 31, 2020.
+For additional information on the gap period, please see the Temporary Gap Period (PDF) fact sheet.

 For all suppliers interested in bidding in the Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Competitive Bidding Program.

 In order to participate in the Medicare DMEPOS Competitive Bidding Program, the enrollment records for suppliers must be up to date and reflect applicable required licensing and accreditation for the products and services its location(s) furnish (or will furnish if awarded a contract) within a state.

 ENROLLMENT: Suppliers must maintain accurate information on its CMS-855S with the National Supplier Clearinghouse (NSC) and in the Provider Enrollment, Chain and Ownership System (PECOS).